ejparnell/intro-to-mongodb/README.md

 ```

 - `console.log` - Logging to the console what the results are from the `.findOne()`.
 Just like if we were to add `2 + 2` in a JavaScript file, to see the outcome of that add action, we would need to throw it into a `console.log`.
-- `db` - The database that we are currently using.
+- `db` - The database we are currently using.
 Since we are running this with our connected shell, we can change our database using the `use` command.
 The current database is displayed on the command line in the shell.
 - `tng` - The collection we want to read from.
 Unlike with a create method, if we make a spelling mistake here, it will not create a misspelled collection; it will just give us an error or no response.
 - `findOne` - MongoDB Collection method to find one document.
 If multiple documents are making the query passed, this method will return the first it encounters.